 Responsiveness means that a program has a plan for rapid modification in the case of emergency, and its delivery can be adjusted to provide responses to shocks.
 Over time, the SA-CT program is helping to build resilience.

 The sequencing of criteria in this tool reflects the logic of implementation of a social assistance program.
 Its paramount concern is to cover those who need assistance respecting their rights and dignity.
 This coverage is not an aim in itself, and participation in the program should have positive effects of attaining societal goals (contribution to higher level goals).
-It is impossible to achieve such impacts, unless the programs provide adequate benefits and services with maximum cost efficiency/effectiveness.
-Participation in the program should not have unintended consequences in terms of motivation or incentives of its participants (beneficiaries and administrators).
+These impacts can be maximized if adequate benefits and services are provided with maximum cost efficiency/effectiveness.
+Participation in the program should minimize unintended consequences in terms of motivation or incentives of its participants (beneficiaries and administrators).
 Such complex array of outcomes is hard to achieve sustainably, unless the program is appropriate to its economic, political and social context.
 And finally, the program should be able to adjust dynamically to changing needs and respond to shocks.

 These desirable outcomes are achieved through creating (i) right policy environment, (ii) efficient design and (iii) effective implementation.
 The approach is based on evaluating how well a given social assistance cash transfer program meets the criteria for each of these areas.
 For each of these three areas the Tool uses one core question to assess achievements against each criterion.
 Therefore, there are 21 core questions (7 criteria x 3 areas), representing streamlined assessment matrix in Part II of this Toolkit.